gabefiori/.dotfiles/README.md

 To manage ZSH plugins and themes, you will need [Oh My Zsh](https://ohmyz.sh/) installed.

 ## Issues:
+- ### nvm inside Fish
+  nvm won't work with fish.
+You can enter another shell and use nvm from there.

 - ### Tmux italic text
   To enable italic text on Tmux, make sure to: